Jittor-Image-Models/Jittor-Image-Models/README.md

 Our `timm-jittor` is modified from Py**T**orch **Im**age **M**odels (`timm`) which helps fine-tune PyTorch models list systematically by `timm` in Jittor.

-More specifically, PyTorch Image Models is an excellent project created by Ross Wightman and perfected by many outstanding contributors.
+More specifically, PyTorch Image Models (`timm`) is an excellent project created by Ross Wightman and perfected by many outstanding contributors.
 Details about `timm` is available at: https://github.com/rwightman/pytorch-image-models

 Jittor is a high-performance deep learning framework based on JIT compiling and meta-operators.
 More details about Jittor can be found via: https://github.com/Jittor/jittor